OpenFreeEnergy/kartograf/docs/tutorial/fused_rings.rst

 .. image:: ../_static/img/fused_ring_partial.png

-The second option considers the entire fused ring system as a unique set of atoms and is normally preferred however, this generally involves a larger alchemical region resulting in a larger statistical error and may require more sampling to converge the results to sufficient accuracy.
+The second option considers the entire fused ring system as a unique set of atoms and is preferred in many hybrid topology schemes however, this generally involves a larger alchemical region resulting in a larger statistical error and may require more sampling to converge the results to sufficient accuracy.
 This type of mapping can be created by using ``allow_partial_fused_rings=False``: